informaticaucm-TPI/2425-Practica0/en/README.md

 In the following, we will assume that the workspace is located in the folder `c:\hlocal\TP`[^3].
 A *project* is a new folder that is created in the workspace.
 You should create a new project for each assignment (in spite of the fact that the assignments are cumulative).
 In each project, we will create the following folders:

-- `src`: The folder containing the source code, i.e. files with the extension `.java`. **This is the folder that must be saved (on your Z drive, on GDrive, on OneDrive, etc.) at the end of each lab session since the contents of the `hlocal` folder are deleted when the user logs out of a session**.
+- `src`: The folder containing the source code, i.e. files with the extension `.java`. **This is the folder that must be saved (GDrive, OneDrive, etc.) at the end of each lab session since the contents of the `hlocal` folder on the lab computers are deleted when the user logs out of a session**.

 - `bin`: The folder containing the *bytecode* resulting from the compilation of the source code and interpretable by the JVM, i.e. files with the extension `.class`. **It is not necessary to save the contents of this folder between lab sessions since they can be generated from the source code**.
 By default, this folder is hidden in Eclipse but you can check its content via the file manager of your system.

+> Though it is a little more advanced, you may wish to use a version-control system (VCS) such as Git to store your code, thereby facilitating the coordination with your lab partner.
+If you use a VCS via a web interface such as [GitHub](https://github.com/), [GitLab](https://about.gitlab.com/) o [BitBucket](https://bitbucket.org/) **remember to make your repository private** in order to ensure that no-one can copy your code so that you don't get embroiled in a plagiary incident: in public repositories the code is visible to everyone. **Do not create your repository as a fork of the repository in which we provided the problem statement and base code of the assigments**.

 We now translate the previous example to the Eclipse platform.